How Much Does Scalp Micropigmentation Cost?

-For lighter scars, using a specific technique with our normal micropigmentation treatment will usually be enough to hide the blemish.
-For more pronounced scarring, our technicians might recommend scar treatment before proceeding with micropigmentation, or we might recommend pre-treatment with our revolutionary camouflage ink system.
+For lighter scars, implementing a specialized technique along with our normal micropigmentation treatment will usually be enough to hide the blemish.
+For more pronounced scarring, our technicians might recommend focusing on the scar treatment before proceeding with the full scalp micropigmentation treatment, or we might recommend pre-treatment with our revolutionary camouflage ink system.

 Camouflage Ink “fades” the scar by first blending the discoloration into the surrounding skin before moving forward with our standard micropigmentation procedure to give the appearance of natural hair growth, as if the scar was never even there.

 To find out more about micropigmentation and scar camouflage click here!